aaronpeikert/reproducible-research/README.md

 <td style="text-align: center;"><!-- the backslash means newline --> <em>Windows only:</em><br />
 Chocolately</td>
 <td style="text-align: center;">Visit <a href="https://chocolatey.org/courses/installation/installing?method=installing-chocolatey">chocolatey.org</a>.</td>
-<td style="text-align: center;">Chocolately installs software for you, it is installed and used from the terminal/comand prompt.<br />
+<td style="text-align: center;">Chocolately installs software for you, it is installed and called from the terminal/command prompt.<br />
-To open the comand prompt press Windows+X and then click on “Command Prompt” or “Command Prompt (Admin).”</td>
+To open the comand prompt, press Windows+X and then click on “Command Prompt” or “Command Prompt (Admin).”</td>
 </tr>
 <tr class="even">
 <td style="text-align: center;"><em>OS X only:</em><br />
 Homebrew</td>
 <td style="text-align: center;">Visit <a href="https://brew.sh">brew.sh</a>.</td>
-<td style="text-align: center;">Homebrew installs software for you, it is installed and used from the terminal/comand prompt.<br />
+<td style="text-align: center;">Homebrew installs software for you.
+It is installed and called from the terminal/command prompt.<br />
-To open the terminal press Command + Space and then type “Terminal” and double click on the top search result.</td>
+To open the terminal press Command + Space to open Spotlight and then type “Terminal” and double click on the top search result.</td>
 </tr>
 <tr class="odd">
 <td style="text-align: center;">R</td>